 Director, Center for Basic and Translational Obesity Research

 Joel Hirschhorn is the Concordia Professor of Pediatrics and a Professor of Genetics at Harvard Medical School and Children's Hospital, Boston, where he directs the Center for Basic and Translational Obesity Research.
-He is also a Senior Associate Member and co-Director of the Metabolism Initiative at the Broad Institute.
+He is also an Institute Member and co-Director of the Metabolism Initiative at the Broad Institute.

 He received his AB summa cum laude in Biochemistry from Harvard College and his MD and PhD in genetics from Harvard Medical School.
 He subsequently completed an internship and residency in pediatrics, and a fellowship in endocrinology at Children's Hospital Boston.
 As a postdoctoral fellow with Eric Lander at the Whitehead Institute/MIT Center for Genome Research, he developed and implemented tools and methods to perform and interpret genetic association studies including genotyping technologies and analytic methods.

 He started his own laboratory at Children's Hospital Boston in 2001.
 In 2011, Dr. Hirschhorn was awarded the American Pediatric Society’s Norman J. Siegel New Member Outstanding Science Award and the Society for Pediatrics Research E. Mead Johnson Award.

 Analysts and Researcher Assistants

 Rigel graduated from the Biological and Biomedical Sciences (BBS) Program at Harvard Medical School in 2009 and joined the Hirschhorn lab on July 01, 2010.
 Rigel's research interest is computational human genetics and his hobbies include golf and tennis.